 Hall of Fame pitcher Bob Feller died on December 15, 2010, after living an amazing life that included inspirational service in the United States Navy in World War II and a storied baseball career.
 Here are nine things you may not have known about this great American:

-8. In December of 1956, Feller was elected the first president of the Players Organization, a precursor to the Players’ Union.
+In December of 1956, Feller was elected the first president of the Players’ Organization, a precursor to the Players’ Union.

-9. Feller was a Hall of Famer longer than any other man.
-He was elected in his first year of eligibility in 1962, and for the remainder of his life – a span of 48 years – he returned to Cooperstown every year for induction ceremonies.
+At the time of his death, Feller had been a Hall of Famer longer than any other man.
+He was elected in his first year of eligibility in 1962, and for the remainder of his life, a span of 48 years, he returned to Cooperstown every year for induction ceremonies.